isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 In particular, the given option may exist for a subnet containing the specified pool.
 Such an option instance is not affected by this command, as this command merely deletes a prefix delegation pool-level option.
-To delete a subnet level option, the :isccmd:`remote-option6-subnet-del` command must be used instead.
+To delete a subnet-level option, the :isccmd:`remote-option6-subnet-del` command must be used instead.

 .. code-block:: json